 Being organized also means that you feel a sense of progress, which gives you a sense of moving forward rather than just attacking whatever task comes at you at the moment.
 This will do wonders in terms of motivating you and keeping you from feeling overwhelmed.
 That’s because a to-do list is really the beginning of a plan.
 Studies show the more time you spend planning, the more time you save when executing it.

 Another benefit of the to-do list is that it helps your memory.
 That’s because no matter how good your memory might be, it’s never going to hold all the information you need to remember.

 An average person can remember about seven items of information for 30 seconds, so if there are more than seven items you need to recall, you better get a to-do list.

-By putting something in a to-do list you have permission to forget about it, but, ironically, you are more likely to retain that information after you write it down.
-And even if you don’t recall what it was you put on the to-do list, it’s there for you to access at anytime.
+By putting something on a to-do list you have permission to forget about it, but, ironically, you are more likely to retain that information after you write it down.
+And even if you don’t recall what it has you put on the to-do list, it’s there for you to access at any time.

 To-do lists also help with productivity.
 When you prioritize, you’re able to see the wheat from the chaff and concentrate on those tasks that are critical, without wasting your time on the ones that are trivial.
 A Harvard Business Review study shows that 90 percent of managers waste time because of poor time management.
 Time can be better managed through to-do lists, among other things.

 Also, a to-do list can help you focus.
 Distractions are distracting and that keeps productivity at bay.
 Having a to-do list to reference is like an anchor to keep you on task.
 You can dive deeply into your work and know that your to-do list is at hand when you need to see where you are in the process.

 Finally, a to-do list is also a motivational tool.
 They clarify your goals and provide a sense of accomplishment as you cross each item off the list.
 That builds motivation and has a cumulative effect.